Now in beta Free for academic researchers — request access and we'll set you up.

 You can also combine the two: factorial mains plus extra conditions that sit alongside.

-Conditions tab in simple-list mode showing four named conditions with quota progress bars, and a Factorial/Simple-list tab toggle at the top.
+Conditions card in simple-list mode: a Simple/Factorial toggle, four named conditions with quota progress bars, and an Add-condition control.

 Show a page — or a question — only to specific conditions